 (f) so as to require any matter or thing to be verified by statutory declaration.

-(2) In subsection (1) “specified” means specified in the regulations.
+(2) In subsection (1) specified means specified in the regulations.

 108. Penalties under regulations

 (1) Regulations made under this Act may impose for a breach of a regulation so made (other than a regulation made under section 105(x)) a maximum penalty not exceeding $2 000.